mctipper/mkw-pathgen/readme.md

 - **All modes** prevent the exact same traversal to be repeated, so once have driven A-B that path cannot repeat in the traversal again (includes single-track (ie. 3 lap) races from occuring again).
 I put the code in to prevent _reverse_ traversal but decided to comment it out as its really a different track tbh: 'A-B' and 'B-A' should be considered distinct.

 - **All modes** also prevent 'u-turns', so A-B-A is not permitted, this is to prevent back-and-forth loops.
-However A-B-B-A or A-B-C-D-B-A are both permitted, as there was another race before the reverse traversal (also see prev paragraph).
+However **A-B**-**B-A** or **A-B**-C-D-**B-A** are both permitted, as there was another race before the reverse traversal (also see prev paragraph).

 **Grand Prix** always starts with a single-track (ie. 3 lap) race, followed by 3 intermissions.
 Track revisiting is not permitted.

 **Knockout Tour** is 5 intermissions.
 Track revisiting is not permitted.

 **VS Mode** length depends on the option selected.
 Track revisiting is permitted, with single-track race inclusion also able to be configured.
+Designed around 'Open' option, but limiting only to tracks 'connected' to the previous one.
+While in reality any selection is possible, the generated path algorthm prevents repeats of the _exact same_ single-track or intermission from occuring regardless of what options have been selected.

+### Traversal Failure

 If a path cannot be found (ie. starting from Rainbow Road), an empty path is returned and a little message displayed just to inform.
-The number of permutations is in the millions so being unable to find a path is almost zero% chance of occuring otherwise.
+As this is a greedy DFS implementation, with the number of permutations is in the millions, being unable to find a path from a non-Rainbow Road starting point is zero %.

 ## Future Enhancements

 - would like to get % breakdowns of each track/intermissions (with ranges for path branching) so can return the % of road coverage for the returned path.
+- compute full _counts_ of potentials GPs, Knockout Tours, VSmode paths etc.. etc.. (the latter with all the single-track inclusion, no repeat options as well).
+Provide from each track 'starting point' and overall total.
+As a Hamiltonian Cycle is not possible, instead determine how many Hamiltonian Paths exist (visiting every track once and only once).
+Even look at Eulerian Paths (visits every link once and only once).
+Will need to implement in Go or C++ due to heafty compute needed here.
 - some colour (monochrome) rendering on the map based on the resutling path remaining 'colour' and the rest going black and white
 - with the drawing animation, make the icons increase in size _as each path arrives at that track_
 - store generated paths, allow going 'back' and 'forward' though history (stored locally, session only because who cares)